RSTeam02/Matix-Calculator-with-basic-ops/readme.md

 # Matrix Calculator with basic operations (+,-,*)

++ update: input validation => check if integer and right operation entered
 + basic operation of 2x matrices (MatResult = MatA operation MatB)
 + struct definition for creating a Matrix type, eg. MATRIX matA
 + enter number of rows/columns, values of a matrix (a00, a01...aRC)